InfoSecMastermind/CryptWinCLI/README.md

 # CryptWinCLI
-When using it, Give it a correct path.
+When using it, Make sure to give it a correct path.